Professional Investigator Frequently Asked Questions

 Does this course have the firearms component required to carry a weapon?

 No, this course does not fulfill the state firearms training and qualification requirement.
 This will be a separate class administered by a Georgia Board of Private Detective and Security Agencies certified instructor.
-No firearms are allowed on campus or in class.

 — PIs earn an average of $44,900 a year in the Atlanta market with the top 10% making $70,480 (Bureau of Labor Statistics).